-Hundredfold Farm takes very seriously its responsibility as an environmental steward.
-This is evident in our decision to be a showplace of available technologies in the areas of water conservation, treatment, recycling and disposal.
+Hundredfold Farm residents take very seriously environmental stewardship.
+This is evident in our decision to be a showplace of available technologies in water conservation, treatment, recycling and disposal.

-Potable water is provided to the homes from two community owned wells.
+Potable water is provided to the homes from two community-owned wells.
 Any necessary treatment, primarily sediment filtration for example, takes place in our “water shed” near the common house.
-Due to rising concerns with the use of chlorination, our water is sanitized using current ultraviolet technologies.
-This water will be available for all uses in the houses, with the exception for toilet flush water and exterior hose bibs.
+Our water is sanitized using current ultraviolet technologies.
+This water is for all uses in the houses, with the exception for toilet flush water and exterior hose bibs.

-Within the confines of the greenhouse, the raw sewage from our 14 homes and commonhouse will be pumped through a series of gravel beds and above ground tanks.
+Within the confines of the greenhouse, the raw sewage from our 14 homes and common house is pumped through a series of gravel beds and above-ground tanks.
 The beds and tanks contain plant species whose root mass creates a habitat for microbes, bacteria and other sewage-eating organisms.
 Sewage is broken down naturally as it flows through the beds and tanks, just as it would in nature.
 Adding additional oxygen flow to the tanks accelerates the process.
 The goal is to create a series of healthy and diverse ecosystems.
 After the waste has gone through the series of tanks the result is clear water that meets state standards for reuse.
-It is then be pumped back to the homes for non-potable purposes such as washing laundry, landscape watering, and toilet flushing.
-Excess treated water will be disposed by way of a sub-surface drip system that will be used to irrigate our non-edible crops such as trees, berries and flowers.
+It is then pumped back to the homes for toilet flushing.
+Excess treated water is disposed of by way of a sub-surface drip system.

-Individual home rainwater collection systems, as well as a centralized community laundry that make use of high efficiency horizontal washers, are available as supplementary water conservation measures.
+Individual home rainwater collection systems, as well as a centralized community laundry, are available as supplementary water conservation measures.